Sequential Symptom Syndrome

 - After trying to hide it for several decades, Prof. Hubert Farnsworth finally confesses to his employees in the Futurama episode "The Tip of the Zoidberg" that he long ago contracted an illness known as Tritonian Hypermalaria.
 Amy reveals that she recognizes the disease as "the one that causes fever, insanity, spasms, coma and death", with Farnsworth acting out each symptom as it's said (save for death, which instead a Beat followed by "Yes, you moron!")

 - Happens to Helga in an episode of Hey Arnold!.
 She looks up the symptoms of monkeynucleosis, a long-debunked disease, and is relieved when she finds out she only has the first symptom.
 Then, when the book slips from her hands, she realizes she has the second symptom, sweaty palms, and starts to notice the others showing up in sequence.
 Of course, since the disease isn't real, all of the new symptoms she notices are purely psychosomatic.

-- The "Ice Station Impossible!" episode of The Venture Bros. features the Goliath Serum, and drug that turn the recipient into a living bomb.
-As Brock and the boys watch a filmstrip describing the serum, Hank obliviously displays the Stage 1 and 2 symptoms.
+- The "Ice Station Impossible!" episode of The Venture Bros. features the Goliath Serum, a drug that turn the recipient into a living bomb.
+As Brock and the boys watch a filmstrip describing the serum, Hank obliviously displays the symptoms of the first two stages.

 - In King of the Hill when Nancy reads the symptoms of rabies to Dale after getting raccoon scratches.
 There's chills ("I'm cold, Nancy... so cold."
 "You're in your underwear, Shug."), sore throat ([puffs cigarette smoke] "My throat's on fire!"), diarrhea ("Go on."), and anxious and fearful of things with no clear reason ("ahh!!...
 Nancy, I think I have rabies!").